arc53/DocsGPT/CODE_OF_CONDUCT.md

 contact@arc53.com.
 All complaints will be reviewed and investigated promptly and fairly.

-All community leaders are obligated to be respectful towards the privacy and security of the reporter of any incident.
+All community leaders are obligated to be respectful of the privacy and security of the reporter of any incident.

 ## Enforcement Guidelines